What is a 100% Mortgage and How Does it Work?

 Advantages of a 100% mortgage

-There is one key benefit of being able to obtain a 100% mortgage, which is that you will not be required to save up a large deposit.
+The one key benefit of being able to obtain a 100% mortgage is that you will not be required to save up a large deposit.
 For many people, a 100% mortgage supported by a guarantor is their only realistic way of owning their own property or being able to afford a property in the price range that they want.

-The reason that lenders now place requirements such as offset savings or another property as security against a 100% mortgage, is to manage their risk.
+100% mortgages are risky and lenders need to provide security against this risk, whether that be through offset savings or using another property as security.
 Rather than the risk lying with the mortgage lender, with these types of 100% mortgages, the guarantor accepts the risk instead.

 The risks to them are that they could lose some or all of their savings, or they could even lose their home, if they have agreed to secure the loan against that.
 Before a guarantor decides whether to agree to the terms of the 100% mortgage, they should consider how big the risk is to them.